Loading the tidyverse package:

 There are at least 5 “notions” to a ggplot:

-The plot object (created by ggplot()
+The plot object (created by ggplot()).
+That can be

 used to identify the data frame and set up the aesthetic mapping of